comodojo/rpcserver/README.md

 The `\Comodojo\RpcServer\RpcMethod` class should be used to create RPC methods to inject into server.

-It requires basically a method name and a callable, provided as labmda function, named function or couple class::method.
+It requires basically a method name and a callable, provided as lambda function, named function or couple class::method.

 Parameters can be added using `addParameter()` method.
 Multiple signatures could be specified using `addSignature()`.